dart-portals/portals/portals/README.md

+⚠️ **This package is still in technical preview**.
+The API may change substantially in the future and it's not safe to use this package in production yet – several features like reconnecting when the network is lost, or using a transfer server if the two devices can't see each other still need to be implemented.

+---

 Portals are strongly encrypted peer-to-peer connections.
 Inspired by [Magic Wormhole](https://github.com/warner/magic-wormhole/).

-> Welcome to the portals package!
-> "With it, you can create your own portals.
-> These intra-dimensional gates have proven to be completely safe."
-> ~ GLaDOS

 TODO: Flutter web & app demo

-⚠️ **This package is still in technical preview**.
-The API may change substantially in the future and it's not safe to use this package in production yet – several features like reconnecting when the network is lost, or using a transfer server if the two devices can't see each other still need to be implemented.

 ## Features